Eligibility and Requirements

 Prior Research Engagement

-The PhD is a research degree where students pursue an individualized plan of study.
-Therefore, it is recommended students engage in research prior to applying to the PhD program.
-Prior research engagement helps the prospective student identify the area of focus for PhD study and allows the admissions committee to evaluate potential aptitude for PhD study.
+Prior research engagement helps the prospective student identify the area of focus for doctoral study and allows the admissions committee to evaluate potential aptitude.
 A wide array of research engagement will be considered (e.g., employment on research grants, mentored research projects, research related course work).

-Because PhD students pursue an individualized plan of study, a faculty mentor is a critical requirement of the program.
-Without a good match between the applicant’s interest and the faculty, even well-qualified applicants can be denied admission into the program.
+Because doctoral students pursue an individualized plan of study, a faculty mentor is a critical requirement of the program.
+Without a good match between the applicant’s interest and the faculty, even well-qualified applicants may be denied admission into the program.

 Potential applicants should investigate by (1) reviewing faculty bios and laboratory information on this website, and (2) reading recent research articles written by KU faculty.
 Applicants are strongly encouraged to contact faculty who may be a good match to their interests prior to applying.

-Within the guidelines established by the Office of Graduate Studies, no credit is actually transferred toward the doctorate; however, relevant prior graduate work will be taken into consideration in setting up individual programs of study leading to the PhD.
+Within the guidelines established by the Office of Graduate Studies, no credit is actually transferred toward the doctorate; however, relevant prior graduate work will be taken into consideration in setting up individual programs of study leading to the doctorate of philosophy in audiology or speech-language pathology.

 The University of Kansas prohibits discrimination on the basis of race, color, ethnicity, religion, sex, national origin, age, ancestry, disability, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression and genetic information in the University's programs and activities.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Director of the Office of Institutional Opportunity and Access, IOA@ku.edu, 1246 W. Campus Road, Room 153A, Lawrence, KS, 66045, (785) 864-6414, 711 TTY.